How to Store Fresh Herbs So They Last Longer

 Chives

-About: Chives add a mild onion flavor and a pop of green, often sprinkled over eggs, potatoes, and creamy dips.
-They’re delicate and wilt quickly.
+About: Chives add a mild onion flavor and a pop of green, often sprinkled over eggs and potatoes.
+Snip with kitchen scissors to keep the hollow stems intact and avoid crushing.

 How to Store